Is Sugar Making You Tired?

-Jamie Oliver has commented he believes it should be taxed along with alcohol and tobacco or ‘anything else that is addictive.’
+Chef Jamie Oliver has said that he believes that sugar should be taxed along with alcohol and tobacco or ‘anything else that is addictive.’

 Some believe that it is as addictive as cocaine and certainly suddenly stopping may lead to withdrawal symptoms similar to a drug addict going cold turkey.
 Cutting out sugar abruptly may lead to depression and even behavioural disorders so take it gradually.

 Also, don’t think that switching to artificial sweeteners will help as they are connected to a number of health risks, including diabetes.
 A small Australian study suggests that consuming high amounts of artificial sweeteners might affect how the body responds to sugar according to lead author Richard Young, an associate professor at the University of Adelaide’s medical school.